 Eosinophilic pulmonary diseases are a heterogeneous group of disorders characterized by the accumulation of eosinophils in alveolar spaces, the interstitium, or both.
 Peripheral blood eosinophilia is also common.
 Known causes of eosinophilic pulmonary disease include

 Infections (especially helminthic infections)

-Drug-induced pneumonitis (eg, therapeutic drugs, such as antibiotics, phenytoin, or l-tryptophan)
+Drug-induced pneumonitis (eg, caused by therapeutic drugs, such as antibiotics, phenytoin, or L-tryptophan)

 Inhaled toxins (eg, recreational drugs, such as cocaine)

 Systemic disorders (eg, eosinophilic granulomatosis with polyangiitis [formerly Churg-Strauss syndrome])

 The two primary eosinophilic pulmonary diseases of unknown etiology are

 Hypereosinophilic syndrome, a systemic disease affecting multiple organs, is discussed elsewhere.